honkyrot/EternalJukebox/README.md

 # EternalJukebox

-This repository is a fork which fixes bugs because the upstream repo is unmaintained.
+This repository is a fork with some new additions.

-You can visit the hosted instance of this repository [here](https://eternalbox.floriegl.tech), in case you want to mess around with it without doing all the hard stuff.
+You can visit the hosted instance of the (forked from) repository [here](https://eternalbox.floriegl.tech), in case you want to mess around with it without doing all the hard stuff.

 The source files for the EternalJukebox, a rehosting of the Infinite Jukebox.
 This repo contains everything you need to host the EternalJukebox on your own server!